bensonchoyintuitas/intuitas_knowledgebase/docs/README.md

 **Living resource** - This content is continuously updated and refined through ongoing R&D, lessons learned, and feature evaluations.
 Some sections may remain unpolished as they evolve.

-**Currency** – Positions and guidance reflect the product landscape and functionality available in general release at the time of writing.
-While every effort is made to maintain accuracy and update information promptly as features evolve, no guarantee of timeliness is provided.
-Readers are encouraged to independently validate all claims.
+**Validation** – Positions and guidance reflect the product landscape and functionality available in general release at the time of writing.
+While every effort is made to maintain accuracy and update information promptly as features evolve, timeliness of these updates is not guaranteed.

+**General** - All investigative findings and associated commentary are general in nature and do not reflect all scenarios and workloads.
+Readers are encouraged to independently validate all claims and conduct benchmarking against their own use cases and projected workloads.

 see the [copyright, licencing and disclaimer information](#terms)
 <br>